SentinelDev/CrashX/howtouse.md

 ![banner](https://i.pinimg.com/originals/9e/22/f4/9e22f4f5fdcaa7486b07e84b355ef41d.png)

 **Getting Started**
 CrashX is very eazy to setup, view the steps bellow to find out how to setup!
-Just execute the script from the source loadstring file.
-Just paste the loadstring in your script when desired look at this image for example. https://gyazo.com/1e798f9c75d573b3c507e4127b83868c
+Execute the script from the source file and you will get a menu for crash there you can find client and ss shutdown. desired look at this image for example. https://gyazo.com/1e798f9c75d573b3c507e4127b83868c